mcmilk/7-Zip-zstd/README.md

 6. [Fast LZMA2] v1.0.1 is a LZMA2 compression algorithm, 20% to 100% faster than normal LZMA2 at levels 5 and above, but with a slightly lower compression ratio.
 It uses a parallel buffered radix matchfinder and some optimizations from Zstandard.
 The codec uses much less additional memory per thread than standard LZMA2.
    - Levels: 1..9

+### Encryption overview
+1. [7zAES] is the default encryption method of 7-Zip, using AES-256 in CBC mode with SHA-256 based key derivation.
+   - Key derivation: SHA-256 iterative hashing
+   - Authentication: none

+2. [XChaCha20] is an extended-nonce variant of the ChaCha20 stream cipher, designed by Daniel J. Bernstein.
+It provides high-speed encryption with a 256-bit key and 192-bit nonce, offering better security margins than the original ChaCha20.
+   - Key derivation: SHA-256 iterative hashing
+   - Authentication: none

+3. [XChaCha20-Poly1305] combines the XChaCha20 stream cipher with the Poly1305 message authentication code, providing both encryption and authenticated encryption (AEAD).
+This ensures data integrity and authenticity in addition to confidentiality.
+   - Key derivation: SHA-256 iterative hashing
+   - Authentication: Poly1305 MAC

+4. [AES+XChaCha20-Poly1305] (AXP) is a cascade cipher that applies AES-256-CTR and XChaCha20 sequentially, with Poly1305 providing authentication.
+   - Key derivation: PBKDF2-HMAC-SHA512 + HKDF-BLAKE2sp
+   - Authentication: Poly1305 MAC

+5. [AES+XChaCha20+Ascon] (AXA) is a cascade cipher that applies AES-256-CTR and XChaCha20 sequentially, with Ascon-128a providing authentication.
+Ascon is the winner of the NIST Lightweight Cryptography standardization project.
+   - Key derivation: PBKDF2-HMAC-SHA512 + HKDF-BLAKE2sp
+   - Authentication: Ascon-128a tag

 ### 7-Zip ZS CLI variants

 7z and 7zz provide largely the same core 7‑Zip functionality, but they are built/distributed